o0Zz/ha-melcloud/README.md

 ## Installing

-- Create a folder in your home assistant <config_dir>/custom_components/melcloud/
+- Create a new folder in your home assistant : <config_dir>/custom_components/melcloud/
-- Copy melcloud.py in <config_dir>/custom_components/melcloud/climate.py
+- Copy everything from GIT/custom_components/melcloud/ to your local folder <config_dir>/custom_components/melcloud/

 Edit configuration.yaml and add below lines: